singhkpratham/geocompr/04-spatial-operations.md

 Also, terrain processing uses heavily focal functions.
 Think, for instance, of the calculation of the slope, aspect and flow directions.
-The `terrain()` function lets you compute a few of these terrain characteristics but has not implemented all popular methods.
-For example, the Zevenbergen and Thorne method to compute the slope is missing.
+The `terrain()` function lets you compute a few of these terrain characteristics (some terrain algorithms, such as the Zevenbergen and Thorne method to compute, slope are missing from the function).
-Equally, many other terrain and GIS functions are **not** implemented in R such as curvatures, contributing areas, different wetness indexes, and many more.
-Fortunately, desktop GIS commonly provide these algorithms.
+Many other algorithms --- including curvatures, contributing areas and wetness indices --- are implemented in open source desktop geographic information system (GIS) software.
-In Chapter \@ref(gis) we will learn how to access GIS functionality from within R.
+Chapter \@ref(gis) shows how to access such GIS functionality from within R.

 ### Zonal operations